gene-themachine/tuckAdvisorsApp/README.md

 # tuckAdvisorsApp
-Application to 2025 Winter SWE Internship
+Application to the Tuck Advisors 2025 Winter SWE Internship